MockingbirdME/game_md/core_rules/03 - strains.md

 **Trait Points:** +20

 #### Teejee(worker)
-The most diverse of strains Teejee females are either breeders or drones; the breeders tend to be largely sedentary commanding their drones and male children to carry out their will while drones, though technically members of a strain, are only slightly more intelligent than a dog.
+The most diverse of strains Teejee females are either breeders or drones; the breeders tend to be largely sedentary commanding their drones and male children to carry out their will while drones, though technically members of a strain, are only slightly more intelligent than animals.
 Male Teejee, however, are both intelligent and personable.

-**Physical Appearance:** Male Teejee are four legged, two armed, insectoids that stand around five feet tall.
+**Physical Appearance:** Teejee workers are four legged, two armed, insectoids that stand around five feet tall.
 They are dark grey in color with round heads and faces that sport large eyes, no nose, and round mouths with short, pincer like, mandibles to either side.
 They are covered with small black and brown hairs all over their bodies.
 Their three fingered hands are excellent at grasping and manipulating objects but their feet are toeless and largely oval.

 **Origin:** Youngest of the Ancient strains the Teejee had not one but three creators: Tern, the soil, Free, the Jokester, and Free's Sibling, Bodeen, the Laborer.
 They are the only strain to spend most of their time under ground and had already created massive subterranean complexes by the time the younger strains were taking their first steps on Flax.

-**Family/Social Structure**
+**Family/Social Structure** Teejee workers are all born to a breeding female and raised as a group by their colony's chosen caregivers.
+Once old enough to not need constant care Teejee workers are strictly controlled by their colony's breeder and chosen leaders.
+Only those lucky enough to be away from the colony when their breeder parishes that no other breeders are able to exert control over them are ever truly free.
+These free Teejee tend to live in groups with little concept of personal space or privacy for the rest of their days, these groups are generally happy to accept new members and aid them through the difficult transition to freedom.

-**Breeding**
+**Breeding** Teejee breeders rule over their children and the children of their deceased peers completely by dominating their minds with specialized pheromones, they have thousands of children each year delegating the raising of them to their breeding female children who are not yet allowed to produce young.
+There is no concept of family among Teejee colonies only of the controllers and the controlled.

-**Place in Society**
+**Place in Society** Free Teejee workers are generally welcome in any societies as they are known to be good workers with limited concept of currency and will therefor work for less than most other strains.
+A new Teejee entering a town, outside of Askelon who has a unique relationship with the local Teejee colonies, will often be viewed with suspicion until they can show they are not being controlled by their colony.

-**Naming Conventions**
+**Naming Conventions** Teejee do speak to one another but don't use names in their own language instead releasing unique pheromone signatures for themselves and those they are discussing, as such once free and entering common society they will often choose names for themselves based on those typical of the area they find themselves free in.

 **Size:** 4